 Things to do in Puerto Vallarta

 Puerto Vallarta is a relatively large city with much to explore.
 Before it became a famous vacation destination thanks to Hollywood, the town was an important Mexican Pueblo filled with traditions and heritage.
 The backdrop for famous 1964 Richard Burton and Ava Gardner movie The night of the Iguana, Puerto Vallarta is a mix of old and new, quiet and crazy, couples and families, Spring Breakers and hippies.
-When Burton and Taylor discovered it in 1964, they immediately fell in love with the city, turning it into one of Mexico’s most popular destinations.
+When Burton and Elizabeth Taylor discovered it in 1964, they immediately fell in love with the city, turning it into one of Mexico’s most popular destinations.
 In fact, Burton bought a house, Villa Kimberly, where they were staying during the filming, as a gift for Taylor’s 32nd birthday, a month before they got married.

 Thanks to its location by the sea but also near the mountains of Jalisco, Puerto Vallarta has the sea, the beaches, the mountains and the culture, including Mexican delicious food.
 It is not an artificial city created to attract tourism.
 The tourists came after the city had already been formed.